edelkas/lzwrb/README.md

   - If the code length is smaller than 8 bits.
 In this case, a long string of 0's at the end of the final byte is ambiguous, as it could either be just padding, or actually represent code 0.
 Therefore, the encoder will force stop codes when the minimum code size is below 8 bits.
   - For compatibility with formats that require stop codes, like GIF.

   The encoder/decoder can be configured to use stop codes with the `:stop` option.
-As mentioned, stop codes might be used even this option is not set, or set to false, if the encoder deems it necessary (a warning will be issues in those cases).
+As mentioned, stop codes might be used even this option is not set, or set to false, if the encoder deems it necessary (a warning will be issued in those cases).

 Another relevant option is **deferred clear codes**.
 An intelligent encoder can choose not to refresh the code table even when it's full, thus relying on the current one, without adding any new codes, until it deems it useful, at which point it will output a clear code as a signal for the decoder.
 A decoder would then have to be configured accordingly, such that it doesn't refresh the code table automatically - which is the standard behaviour - unless it receives an explicit clear code.

 This feature can be set using the `:deferred` option during initialization.
 It will only affect the decoder, since the encoder is not intelligent and will therefore never choose to output clear codes prematurely nor in deferred fashion, but rather, precisely when the code table is full.
 Nevertheless, it is necessary if one wants to decode data that was encoded with this feature on.

 Some formats, like GIF, employ this feature.
-In fact, it caused a great deal of confusion with developers, so much so that the cover of the GIF specification deals with this explanation.
-To this day, many pieces of software cannot properly decode GIF files that use deferred clear codes, since their decoder automatically refresh the code table when it's full.
+In fact, it caused a great deal of confusion with developers, so much so that the cover of the GIF89 specification deals with this explanation.
+To this day, many pieces of software cannot properly decode GIF files that use deferred clear codes, since their decoder automatically refreshes the code table whenever it's full.

 ### Custom alphabets